 This wasn’t just any old nowhere though, this was the site of Rockfield Studios.
-Incongrously situated amongst the sheep and rolling hills of the Welsh countryside, this nestling former family home has been converted into residential music studios, steeped with rock & roll history.
+Incongruously situated amongst the sheep and rolling hills of the Welsh countryside, this nestling former family home has been converted into residential music studios, steeped with rock & roll history.

-Rockfield is reportedly the second-longest-running recording studios after Abbey Road – they’ve had Oasis, Queen, Coldplay and so many more.
+Rockfield is reportedly the second-longest-running recording studios after Abbey Road - they’ve had Oasis, Queen, Coldplay and so many more.
 There’s a stretch of wall that is reportedly the inspiration for Wonderwall, and this is where Bohemian Rhapsody began to take shape.
-A quick peek at the Visitor’s Book shows you who else has made use of the studio facilities.

 We didn’t get close to the studios themselves, but ogled them from a distance.
 Like true tourists, we took a picture next to the sign.